Fazl-e-Haq Khairabadi: Jihad against British governance

 As the Indians started to struggle against British occupation, Khairabadi conducted several private meetings with the Mughal emperor Bahadur Shah Zafar, which continued until May 1857.
 On June 26, 1857, when General Bakht Khan along with his army of 14000, reached Delhi from Bareilly, Khairabadi gave a Friday sermon, attended by a plethora of Muslim scholars and issued a religious edict supporting jihad against the colonial government.
 The fatwa was signed by Sadruddin Azurda, Abdul Qadir, Faizullah Dehalvi, Faiz Ahmed Badayuni, Wazir Khan, and Syed Mubarak Shah Rampuri.
-Through this edict, he inspired people to participate in 1857 rebellion.
-Subsequently, the Britishers deployed an army of some 90,000 around Delhi to protect its interests and to curb spread of jihad, following the issuance of Khairabadi's edict.
-Later, he was sent into exile to Kalapani jail in the Andaman and Nicobar Islands.
+Through this edict, he inspired people to participate in 1857 rebellion..

 He was arrested by the British authorities on January 30, 1859, at Khairabad for inciting violence.
 He was tried and found guilty of encouraging murder and role in the rebellion.
 The authorities considered him "extraordinary intelligence and acumen who should be reckoned as the most dangerous threat to the British presence in India, and therefore must be evicted from the Indian mainland.
 He was accused of being the major force behind the mutiny, persuading masses to rise in revolt against the authority of the Company, campaigning and motivating masses to join the mutiny by calling it war of independence and issuing Fatwas inciting violence and making provocative speeches.

 He had chosen to be his own counsel and defended himself utilizing arguments and a manner in which he defended his case that was so convincing that the presiding magistrate was writing a judgement to exonerate him, when he confessed to giving the fatwa, declaring that he could not lie.
-He was sentenced to life in prison in the Andaman Islands, and his property was confiscated by the judicial commissioner of Awadh court.
-He reached Andaman Island on October 8th, 1859, aboard the steam frigate Fire Queen.
+He was sentenced to life in prison in the Andaman Islands, and his property was confiscated by the judicial commissioner of Awadh court and his family shifted to Gwalior.
+He reached Andaman Island on October 8, 1859, aboard the steam frigate Fire Queen.
 He would remain imprisoned there until his death in 1861.
 One of the major reasons for the outbreak of war was the fear among the people that the Christian British government was going to destroy their religions and convert Indians to Christianity.